-- analyse texts written in Baltic languages from a linguistic and literary perspective
+- analyse texts written in Baltic languages both linguistic and literary ways

-A graduate of the Baltic Studies study programme is able to speak one of the languages of the Baltic region (Lithuanian or Finnish) and has solid knowledge in the theory of general linguistics.
-The cultural history part of the study programme guarantees that graduates have very good knowledge of the history and contemporary culture of the entire Baltic region starting with Lithuania and Poland and reaching as far as the Scandinavian countries.
-Thanks to that knowledge, graduates are able to find at least two possible fields of occupation: in the academic field, Baltic studies scholars work in general linguistics – both synchronic and diachronic (especially Indo-European linguistics, Uralistics, and etymology); in non-academic fields, a graduate of Baltic studies can work as a translator and interpreter, either in Czech and EU institutions (e.g. in the field of the diplomatic and cultural relations).
+Graduates of the Baltic Studies Master’s degree study programme are able to speak at least two of the languages of the Baltic region (Lithuanian, Finnish, Estonian, or Latvian) and are perfectly educated in the theory of general linguistics and in literary theory.
+The study programme provides very good knowledge of history and contemporary culture of the entire Baltic region starting with Lithuania and Poland and reaching as far as all Scandinavian countries.
+Thanks to that, graduates are able to find at least two alternative fields of occupation: in the academic field, Baltic study programme graduates work in the field of general linguistics, Indo-European linguistics, Uralistics, and literary theory; in non-academic fields, a graduate of the Baltic study programme can work as an expert, translator, or interpreter, in Czech and EU institutions (e.g. in the field of the diplomatic and cultural relations).
 In the free market, graduates of the Baltic study programme can establish themselves in the fields of international trade (export and import, pharmaceutics, technology transfer) or tourism.

-An internship is not compulsory to complete the study programme.
-However, our institute does encourage students to apply their skills on the market by adding credit to the curriculum with a considerable amount of free-choice credits for an internship in private business or in the academic strata (e. g. translating for guest lecturers, organizing international conferences, translating belle lettres, etc.)
+An internship is not compulsory to complete the curriculum.
+However, the institute does encourage students to apply their skills in the market by crediting curriculum with a considerable amount of type C/elective credits for an internship in the private sector or in the academic strata (e.g. translating for guest lecturers, organizing international conferences, translating belle-lettres).

-For admittance to the final state examination, students must earn a total of 180 ECTS credits for type A/required, type B/selective, and type C/elective courses according to the schedule of the Baltic study programme.
-The examination itself has two parts: 1) the defence of the Bachelor’s thesis and 2) an overall examination of the Baltic study programme.
+For admittance to the final state examination, students must earn a total of 120 ECTS credits for type A/required, type B/selective, and type C/elective courses according to the programme of the Baltic study programme.
+The examination itself consists of two parts: 1) the defence of the Bachelor’s thesis; and 2) overall examination on Baltic studies.

-At the defence of the Bachelor’s thesis, students present the subject of the thesis, the methods chosen, and the results obtained, and they attend the subsequent discussion with members of the examination board.
+At the defence of the thesis, the student will present the subject of the thesis, the methods chosen, and the results obtained, and will attend the subsequent discussion with members of the examination board.